 A massive military parade through Lima watched by several thousand people highlight Peru's 150th Independence celebrations on July 29.

-A massive military parade through Lima watched by several thousand people highlight Peru's 150th Independence celebrations on July 29.
+Background: A massive military parade through Lima watched by several thousand people highlight Peru's 150th Independence celebrations on July 29.
 President Juan Velasco Alvado and members of the Government took the salute as members of the country's armed forces marched past.
 An unusual side light to the anniversary celebrations was provided by two youths who didn't stand up when the national anthem was played at a cinema.
 They were arrested and spent a day in jail for "failure to respect patriotic symbols."

 SYNOPSIS: Thousands of people lined the streets of Lima on Thursday to witness a massive parade to celebrate Peru's 150th anniversary.
 President Juan Velasco Alvado and members of the Government attended the celebrations.